Use SNMP Network Discovery to Learn about Devices from Switches

 Service routes configured on DeviceSetupServicesService Route Configuration are not applied.
 SNMP network discovery only uses service routes configured here.

-5. Click the SNMP Settings tab and set the SNMP version and configure the required settings for the version and options you use.
+Set the SNMP version and configure the required settings for the version and options you use.

 SNMP Version: Choose the SNMP version that your switches support, either V2 (SNMPv2c) or V3.
 If you choose V2, configure the Community String.
 If you choose V3, configure the Username, Security Level, Authentication Protocol and Password, and Privacy Protocol and Password settings.